By Nick Langer

 The second consideration is what if the infection is confined to the throat and up.
-Typical symptoms for a sickness like this would be a runny nose, head ache or slightly sore throat.
+Typical symptoms for sickness like this would be a runny nose, headache, or slightly sore throat.
 If this is the type of infection you are dealing with then I have some good news for you!

-For a sickness that is confined to the throat and up, moderate exercise could actually help to stave off sickness or suppress your current cold.
-Research done at Illinois University suggests that moderate intensity exercise reduces inflammation and improves the immune response to respiratory viral infections.
+For a sickness that is confined to the throat and up, moderate exercise could actually help to stave off a sickness or suppress your current cold.
+Research done at Illinois University suggests that moderate-intensity exercise reduces inflammation and improves the immune response to respiratory viral infections.

 The idea is that moderate exercise induces a level of stress hormones that down-regulates excessive inflammation within the respiratory tract and aids in activating innate anti-viral immunity creating a shift in the immune response.
 In other words, moderate exercise has been shown to help suppress sickness and improve overall health if the infection is localized to this specific area.

 I want you to keep in mind that this is the MODERATE exercise.
 When we are talking about moderate intensity I want you to think about doing 70-80% of the total work you are used to doing in the gym.
 Training at this intensity should allow you to stay in a safe zone without intensifying your illness and should help your body overcome the illness faster.